josevalim/erl_phoenix/README.md

 # ErlPhoenix

-This an example of how use Phoenix within Erlang (code reloading included).
-Mix is used as the build tool for convenience:
+This an example of how use Phoenix within Erlang (including code reloading, live dashboard, and live view).
+Mix is used as the build tool for convenience.
+To get started:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server`